codearemo/find-in-list/README.md

 # find-in-list
-Find a number in an arrayusing my binary search method
+Find a number in an arrayusing my binary search method in Python